-Hashtag Life sent writer Danielle Willett, author of Aussie Around The World to luxury resort, The Sarojin, Koh Samui, Thailand
+Hashtag Life sent writer Danielle Willett, author of Aussie Around The World to luxury resort, The Sarojin, Khao Lak, Thailand

 November can bring a decent amount of both rain and tourists in most parts of Thailand.
 So, it’s not a stretch to say that arriving in Phuket airport, with torrential rain and having a private transfer at the ready is a warm way to welcome you to a resort.
 The Sarojin’s luxury transfer vehicle is equipped with complimentary WIFI, refreshments for the journey, an iPad for music selections, and opportunities to book activities.
 The journey is approximately 1.5 hours to Khao Lak, so you will appreciate the comfort.

 On arrival to The Sarojin, I was greeted with a cold drink and towel, along with a short tour of the gardens and resort facilities whilst shown my room at one of the 28 Garden Residences.
 Now we all know that most homes don’t have signage on every door and corner throughout, and that’s exactly what the Sarojin prides itself on – no signs at their resort.
 You know where your room is, your backyard, your swimming pool, and the restaurants of course.
 It is the most luxurious and comfortable home away from home you’ll find yourself in, amongst the tranquil gardens, and alongside the stunning coastline.